 In addition to frequently checking your personal finances (bank and credit card statements, credit reports and so forth), you should check your name in Google search results and other top search engines.

 Above all else, the important thing is to be aware of your online reputation and personal privacy.
-People who are alert and aware about their identity, and who use these tips to prevent online identity theft are the ones who make identity theft the most difficult.
+People who are alert about their identity and who use these tips to prevent online identity theft are the ones who make identity theft the most difficult.

 Rob Frappier is community manager for ReputationDefender.